 The Criminal Division serves as the prosecutorial arm of the U.S. Department of Justice in the Northern District of Iowa.
-The Assistant U.S. Attorneys and Special Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law, such as terrorism, drug trafficking, firearms offenses, child pornography offenses, sex trafficking, bank robberies, immigration violations, and a variety of fraud offenses.
-To accomplish that task, the attorneys , along with paralegals, legal assistants and others, work closely with grand juries as well as tribal, local, state, and federal investigative agencies.
+The Assistant U.S. Attorneys and Special Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law, such as terrorism, drug trafficking, violent crime, firearms offenses, child pornography offenses, sex trafficking, bank robberies, immigration violations, and a variety of fraud offenses.
+To accomplish that task, the attorneys , along with paralegals, legal assistants and others, work closely with local, state, federal and tribal investigative agencies.

 In addition, the Criminal Division includes the Monetary Penalities Unit (MPU).
 The MPU has two components: the Asset Forfeiture Unit, which works to forfeit property used in the commission of a crime or held by defendants as proceeds of criminal activity, and the Financial Litigation Unit, which seeks collection of criminal fines and restitution, civil penalities, and defaulted government loans.